The Snowdon Trust Financial Awards

 Charity Financial Award Management

-The decision-making process for each of our financial awards is specified in the overview document for each award.
-All eligible applications will be considered.
-Awards are awarded entirely at the discretion of the Selection Panel or Trustees (depending on which is applicable) and their decision is final.
+The decision-making process for each of our financial awards is specified in the overview document for that award.
+Awards are made entirely at the discretion of the Selection Panel and their decision is final.

 Notification of Receipt of a Financial Award